joetechem/https-pelicanjoe/content/post/azure/intro-to-azure.md

     - JSON files which defines one or more resources to deploy to a Resource Group (i.e. templating out the infrasructure to the cloud as code, in a JSON document)
     - Defines the dependencies between the deployed resources, so it knows which of those relies on the others as well)
     - These templates can be used to deploy resources in a conistent and repeatable fashion

+### Resource Template Manager is Similar to AWS CloudFormation, but...
+* Azure Resource Manager is the underlying service for deploying and managing Azure resources

+* AWS CloudFormation is purely a templating engine and state-mgmt service, so if you make changes outside of the CloudFormation, it is not reflected back in the template.
+    - Whereas, in Azure Resource Template Manager,  you can go to any resources you've deployed within the Azure Portal, and you can generate a template from them at a specific point.